Want To Live a Life 99% of Other People Will Envy? Read This Immediately.

 The result?
 I’m all better now, and my life is perfect.

 Kidding.
-Over the weekend, I had a conversation over Skype with my therapist from a Korean coffee shop where I ended up sobbing in the corner because, whaddya know, I had some more emotional baggage to unpack.
+Over the weekend, I had a conversation over Skype with my therapist where I ended up sobbing in the corner because, whaddya know, I had some more emotional baggage to unpack.

 The point is this: you, me, and everyone else has emotional garbage that is holding us back.
 If left unresolved, we can never experience a full sense of pride and self-love.